Bia (rapper)

-Bianca Miquela Landrau (born August 16, 1990), known professionally as Bia, is an American rapper who debuted on the Oxygen reality television show Sisterhood of Hip Hop.
+Bianca Miquela Landrau (born August 16, 1991), known professionally as Bia, is an American rapper who debuted on the Oxygen reality television series Sisterhood of Hip Hop.
 She signed to Pharrell's I Am Other record label, in partnership with RCA Records in 2014.
 Her first EP, Nice Girls Finish Last: Cuidado, was released in 2018.
 She is best recognized for featuring on the 2016 single "Safari" by J Balvin and "Best on Earth" by Russ in 2019.
 In early 2020, Bia signed a new record deal with Epic Records, releasing her second EP, For Certain, on December 11, 2020.
 The EP spawned the single "Whole Lotta Money", which later was released as a remix featuring Nicki Minaj and reached the top 20 of the Billboard Hot 100.

 Early life

-Bia is originally from Medford, Massachusetts.
+Landrau was born in Medford, Massachusetts.
 She is of Puerto Rican and Italian descent.
 In an interview with Oxygen's website, she spoke about wanting to become a rapper at a young age after attending studio sessions with rappers and helping them record.
-Bia attended college briefly, but after realizing it did not suit her, she dropped out and began bartending to pay for studio time.
-She moved to Los Angeles full time in 2017.
+Landrau attended college briefly, but after realizing it did not suit her, she dropped out and began bartending to pay for studio time.
+She moved to Los Angeles, California, full time in 2017.

 Career

 2014–2015: Career beginnings and #CholaSeason

 Bia was initially discovered by rapper Fam-Lay through YouTube and who later introduced her to Pharrell.
-Bia starred on the first two seasons of the Oxygen reality television show Sisterhood of Hip Hop.
+Bia starred on the first two seasons of the Oxygen reality television series Sisterhood of Hip Hop.
 In 2014, she signed to the I Am Other music label as part of a collaboration with RCA Records and began working with T.I as well as singers Jennifer Hudson and Usher.
 Later that year, Bia released a mixtape entitled #CholaSeason.
 In an interview with radio station Hot 97's morning show Ebro in the Morning in September 2015, she revealed that she would not return for season 3 of Sisterhood of Hip Hop.